EricCrosson/invisibleman/README.md

 ## I Remember Something About Conciseness

-This syntax is rather bulky, and it's nice to save keystrokes.
+This syntax is rather bulky, and it's nice to save keystrokes and time.
 Instead of utilizing `C-x r t` cleverly, one can write a block of code as a subroutine.
 In a separate file, write a block of code you would like to direct to a host.
 Let's call this file `dial555.auto`, and make it behave identically to the above script:

 ```lisp
 push 35 ; number 5